Update: February 2022

-Update: February 2022 — The biggest disgrace in the history of the hair loss world.
-Biospice (formerly Samumed) lays of staff and axes baldness program.
-This after fooling us for a decade and implying that FDA approval was close.
+Biospice (formerly Samumed) just layed off its staff and axed its baldness program.
+After fooling us for a decade and implying that FDA approval was close.
 Their insane valuation was always a red flag.
-But even I got carried away after they finished Phase 3 clinical trials in 2021.
+But I still got carried away after they finished Phase 3 clinical trials in 2021.

 In a surprising twist, Samumed just rebranded itself as Biosplice Therapeutics (San Diego).
 CEO Osman Kibar has stepped down.
 The new CEO is Cevdet Samikoglu.
 In 2021, the company is supposed to release much anticipated results of Phase 3 clinical trials for its hair loss product.